worknaveenverma/worknaveenverma/README.md

 ---

 ## 🚀 About Me
-- 🎓 BCA student exploring the world of **Programming languages,CyberSecurit,Mathematics and Web Development.**
+- 🎓 BCA student exploring the world of **Programming languages, CyberSecurity, Mathematics and Web Development.**
 - 💡 Passionate about **algorithms, logic building, and full-stack development**
 - 🏋️ Balancing **fitness + coding discipline** daily